-Results of dissolved oxygen modeling under current conditions are discussed in Section 3.3.3.
-EPD also conducted surface water quality modeling using wastewater flows projected for 2060.
+Results of dissolved oxygen (DO) modeling under current conditions are discussed in Section 3.3.3.
+GAEPD also conducted surface water quality modeling using wastewater flows projected for 2060.
 Assimilative capacity evaluates how DO levels compare to water quality standard of 5.0 mg/L (or natural conditions).
-In order to address areas with limited capacity to assimilate oxygen-demanding wastewater, EPD incorporated assumptions regarding 2060 permitted flows and modifications to permit effluent limits in future conditions modeling.
-Because EPD cannot issue permits that would violate water quality standards, EPD will continue to evaluate and modify future permit requests, including adjusting permit limits, to avoid potential dissolved oxygen violations and provide capacity to additional discharges.
-The dissolved oxygen results under the updated future conditions for this plan update utilized conservative approach used to model results, including minimum instream flows and warm water temperatures.
+In order to address areas with limited capacity to assimilate oxygen-demanding wastewater, GAEPD incorporated assumptions regarding 2060 permitted flows and modifications to permit effluent limits in future conditions modeling.
+Because GAEPD cannot issue permits that would violate water quality standards, GAEPD will continue to evaluate and modify future permit requests, including adjusting permit limits, to avoid potential DO violations and provide capacity to additional discharges.
+The DO results under the updated future conditions for this plan update utilized a conservative approach to model results, including minimum instream flows and warm water temperatures.
 The future conditions improve on many of the stretches of stream as permitting becomes more stringent on wastewater NPDES permits.

 Figures 5-1 and 5-2 show assimilative capacity at assumed 2060 permitted flows and effluent limits for the Flint, Chattahoochee, and Tallapoosa River Basins.
-More information regarding assumptions made under future conditions modeling will be provided in updated resource assessment information which will be accessible the state water planning website on at https://waterplanning.georgia.gov/resource-assessments.
-The Chattahoochee River dow nstream of Walter F. George is projected to have limited assimilative capacity in the future similar to the existing conditions as noted in Section 3, and this supports the Council's recommendation in management practice IU-2 in Section 6.
+More information regarding assumptions made under future conditions modeling will be provided in updated resource assessment information which will be accessible on the state water planning website at https://waterplanning.georgia.gov/resource-assessments.
+The Chattahoochee River downstream of Walter F. George is projected to have limited assimilative capacity in the future similar to the existing conditions as noted in Section 3, and this supports the Council's recommendation in management practice IU-2 in Section 6.